 LAKE WORTH — Lake Worth Mayor Walter Bowen has dedicated his whole life to public service.
 Since the 1960s, Bowen has committed his time to the well-being of the Lake Worth community.
 He first volunteered at the Lake Worth Fire Department, then ran for city council and eventually became mayor.
 As city elections are coming up, Mayor Bowen reflects on his life of public service.

-Born in Fort Worth in 1943, Walter Edward Bowen grew up in Lake Worth, near Sanson Park, where he has lived his whole life.
+Born in Fort Worth in 1943, Walter Edward Bowen grew up in Lake Worth, near Sansom Park, where he has lived his whole life.
 Bowen said his family and the town were not the wealthiest, but they didn’t know it.

 “Lake Worth was not a rich town,” Bowen said.
 “But we didn’t know that.
 It was our way of life; we didn’t know any different.”